ShreyasiPathak/prototype-based-breast-cancer-prediction/README.md

 For calculating the measures in PEF-Coh for ProtoPNet and BRAIxProtoPNet++, follow:

-1. Generate protopnet_cbis_topk.csv, which is generated during global explanation generation
+1. Generate protopnet_cbis_topk.csv, which is generated during global explanation generation.
+It contains the location of the top-k image patches that got activated for a prototype.
 > python global_analysis_new.py

 2. Generate class distribution of each abnormality type if this information is available in the dataset (available for cbis).
 This is needed for the class-specific measure.